MOHQ-TM/Admin_Panel_Finder/README.md

 ## Admin Panel Finder
 + A tool to find the admin panel of sites.
-+ Written by Python.
++ Written by Python3.
-+ have more than 1300 panel
++ have more than 1300 panel.

 ## Install and run
 ```bash